Knotx/knotx-fragments-chrome-extension/README.md

 You can find interactive documentation for all components in our storyBook.

-To open story book follow this steps:
+To open the storybook follow the steps below:
 - clone this repo
 - run command ``` yarn install  ```
 - run command ``` yarn run dev ```